Reflected random walks and unstable Martin boundary: Introduction

 For similar reasons, studying reflected or killed random walks in dimension three seems highly challenging, because of the need of describing the associated algebraic curve.

-The main progress we do here is that we are able to dispense with the study of the Riemann surface in its entirety, and to replace it by a local study at only two points, which eventually concentrate all the information (at least from our asymptotic point of view).
+The main progress achieved here is that we are able to dispense with the study of the Riemann surface in its entirety, and to replace it by a local study at only two points, which turn out to contain all the information (at least from the asymptotic point of view).
 This local study being not at all sensitive to the size of the jumps (or to the genus of the surface), we are able to treat very general random walks in dimension two.

-Our paper is therefore the first step in solving similar problems for random walks with big jumps in dimension two (for instance, join-the-shortest queue like problems) and in higher dimensions as well, in which the complete description of the algebraic curve is not possible in general.
+Our paper is therefore the first step in solving similar problems for random walks with big jumps in dimension two (for instance, join-the-shortest-queue like problems) and in higher dimensions as well, in which the complete description of the algebraic curve is not possible in general.